Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Betting Insights

-- Dallas has a record of 18-6 in games it has played as a moneyline favorite with odds of -195 or shorter (75.0% win percentage).

-- The implied moneyline probability in this matchup gives the Stars a 66.1% chance to win.
+- The implied moneyline probability for this matchup gives the Stars a 66.1% chance to win.

 Stars vs Kraken Additional Info